-Tips for optimizing web design forms for mobile include only putting one field per line (don’t split them in two), ensuring they take up almost the full width of the screen, and actively resize to the size of the screen they are on so every user is able to fill them out easily.
+Tips for optimizing web design forms for mobile include only putting one field per line and don't split them into two, ensuring they take up almost the full width of the screen, and actively resize to the size of the screen they are on so every user is able to fill them out easily.

 Web design for forms does not need to be extremely complicated.
 The five tips outlined in this post are easy to implement and will help boost your conversion rates.
 While optimizing your forms is a relatively simple task, we recommend prioritizing this on your to-do list.
 Because the more leads your website is able to generate, the more likely your company will be successful.